 In active mode, the bubble trap connects the vacuum port to an external vacuum line.
 In this mode, the bubble trap’s efficiency can be maximized by connecting the unit to the vacuum outlet of a pressure generator or a vacuum source.
-In microfluidic applications, the bubble trap is typically used in the range of 0 – 2.5 ml/min.
-In other fluidic applications, the flow rate can be increased up to 60ml/min when a vacuum line is applied.
+In microfluidic applications, the bubble trap is typically used in the range of 0 – 10 ml/min.
+In other fluidic applications, the flow rate can be increased up to 60ml/min with the models with 300ul internal volume when a vacuum line is applied.

 Bubble Trap Q&A

 High abrasion resistance

 The PVC trap is not autoclavable and is not suitable for organic solvents.
 While PEEK traps are compatible with most organic solvents used in fluidic applications.